Back

 Retrieval-augmented generation (RAG) pipelines are a multi-step architecture that processes, stores, and retrieves a specific data set that is then used with large language models (LLMs) to make them more accurate and to include custom data in responses.
+A retrieval augmented generation system and a basic retrieval augmented generation pipeline are foundational concepts in this space, combining data retrieval with language model generation to enhance responses.
 Many companies find it a useful tool for keeping the data in their generative AI applications up to date and proprietary while also improving the quality of responses.
 Some of the more common applications that leverage RAG pipelines are chatbots, customer Q&A tools, or applications that rely on customer-specific information for success.

 On the other hand, if you train an AI system on a small set of new, domain-specific, or proprietary data, you will miss out on the massive benefits of an LLM, including natural language processing (NLP), impressive grammar, and broader context.
 RAG systems allow you to include new data sources for accuracy and contextualization while keeping the advantage of an LLM.
 In a way, a RAG pipeline automates prompt engineering.

 Another appealing aspect of RAG pipelines is how the data is ingested into the system.
 Summarizing or translating your input from the source data is unnecessary.
-RAG pipelines read docs, SQL databases, and websites and convert the data into a useful format.
+RAG pipelines read docs, SQL databases, websites, and can process unstructured data such as extracting information from a pdf document.
+The ingestion process often starts with raw data from various formats, which is then converted into a useful format.
 With a few lines of Python, an application can read and process data in a multitude of source formats.

 In summary, RAG pipelines are popular for the following reasons: